 Science Museum of Virginia

 Take a day to explore the Science Museum of Virginia in Richmond.
 The museum works to inspire kids to think big with hundreds of experiential exhibits on topics such as space, health, electricity, the Earth and more.
 When planning your trip, make sure to check online for current exhibit information and to see what’s playing in the museum’s Dome Theater–the largest screen in Richmond, measuring at nearly a quarter of an acre.
 Throughout the 223,000-square-foot space, live science demos can be seen as well as live science labs, including eco, animal and art labs.
+One of the best science museums in Virginia, Charlottevsille residents are only one hour away from the ultimate learning adventure.
 The museum’s newest exhibit, Playing With Light, offers visitors the opportunity to explore our world and how it is illuminated through 22 exhibits with a multitude of outcomes.
-Smv.org.
+Make your trip extra easy with our story on visiting SMV with kids.

 Virginia Air & Space Center (Hampton)

 Many people do not realize the Virginia Air & Space Center in Hampton is the official visitor center for NASA Langley Research Center.
 The facility features interactive aviation exhibits, more than 30 historic aircraft, a hands-on space exploration gallery, unique space flight artifacts, and much more.
 The Center is also home to the Apollo 12 Command Module and the Orion PA-1 Test Vehicle.
 The new Space Exploration Gallery and Adventures in Early Learners Gallery The SPACE (Smile, Play, Achieve, Create, Explore), invites guests of all ages to celebrate the spirit of exploration through state-of-the-art exhibits that explore our solar system.
-The Center also recently renovated the IMAX theatre, where visitors can currently learn about the Grand Canyon, Great Bear Rainforest and The Story of Earth. vasc.org.
+The Center also recently renovated the IMAX theatre, where visitors can see shows like the Grand Canyon, Great Bear Rainforest and The Story of Earth making this a wonderful science daytrip for families.

 Virginia Living Museum (Newport News)

 Just down the road from Hampton is the Virginia Living Museum in Newport News–Virginia’s Animal Attraction and Dino Destination.
 The museum is home to over 250 species of animals that live in the state, and one of the largest displays of native plants in the Commonwealth.
 The museum’s Underground Gallery allows visitors to experience geology in action, and the state-of-the-art Abbitt Planetarium Theater offers a fully digital simulation of the sky in the 71-seat space.
 Young palentologists will want to visit just for the permanent outdoor dinosaur exhibit.
 Walk through the woods to discover realistic one-third to full-size dinos from the Jurassic and Cretaceous periods.
-Enjoy a photo op. with a baby T. Rex and get little hands dirty searching for fossils in the dig pits. thevlm.org.
+Enjoy a photo opp with a baby T. Rex and get little hands dirty searching for fossils in the dig pits.
+If you haven’t visited in a while, the dinosaur area has been greatly expanded in 2023 – you can spend hours here with your little ones playing in the shade.

 Maryland Science Center

-Take your educational trip outside of Virginia and head north to Maryland.
+There’s no shortage of fantastic science museums in Virginia, but for even more fun, head north to Maryland.
 The Maryland Science Center’s signature brand of science education celebrates the “how come?” and the “what if?’’
 From astronomy to paleontology, the human body to physics and phenomena, the facility is packed with innovative exhibits that demonstrate the wonders of scientific discovery with a focus on open-ended exploration.
 Exhibits include, Math in Nature, Newton’s Alley, SpaceLink, Dinosaur Mysteries, and The Shed, where kids can learn a new skill, create an invention and find a solution to a design challenge through various drop-in activities.
-Located in Baltimore’s Inner Harbor, the Maryland Science Center is worth the trip! mdsci.org.
+Located in Baltimore’s Inner Harbor, the Maryland Science Center is worth the trip!
+Pair your visit with a stop at the National Aquarium for extra science learning and fun.

 Feel good about your plans with the family.
-From dinos and wildlife to the solar system and aircraft, kids are sure to walk away from these daytrips with a head full of knowledge and a heart of happy memories.
+From dinos and wildlife to the solar system and aircraft, kids are sure to walk away from these amazing science museums in Virginia with a head full of knowledge and a heart of happy memories.
 Find many more family-friendly daytrip ideas on CharlottesvilleFamily.com.

 Check the CharlottesvilleFamily Events Calendar for even more specific family-friendly ideas.